Social distancing in networks: A web-based interactive experiment: Interpreting the results

 To meaningfully compare the effect of different factors, we compute the Average Partial Effects (APE) calibrated on the characteristics and/or decisions of the subjects in our experiment.
 To do this, we calculate the partial effect for each participant in the experiment, and then take the simple mean over these individual-specific partial effects.
 For the individual-specific partial effect, we compare the estimated probability of distancing for each subject for two different values of the variable of interest while keeping all other variables at their observed value for that individual.
 For binary variables, we compare $0$ and $1$.
 For continuous variables, we compare the $25$th and $75$th percentiles (based on the experimental data).

 \Cref{fig:3} shows the mean partial effects (APEs) for all variables that are statistically significant in our main specification, as well as their 25th, 50th, and 75th percentiles.
-Blue bars indicate the impact of our treatment variables.
+Blue bars indicate the impact of determinants of social distancing decisions (i.e. treatment variables).
 A high contagion setting and being in the peripheral network position have the largest impact with $18\%$ and $-22\%$ respectively.
 The fine intervention and being in the superspreader position have a moderate impact of about $8\%$.
 The smallest impact is the nudge intervention with only a $4\%$ effect.

+The rest of the bars in \Cref{fig:3} refer to the covariates of social distancing decisions.
 Yellow bars indicate sociodemographics correlates.
 Increasing age from the 25th to the 75th percentile in our data has a $23\%$ effect on distancing.
 Gender and race have a moderate effect of around $10\%$.
 Orange bars display the effect of correlates related to preferences.
 Being prosocial is associated with a large $20\%$ effect on distancing, while risk preferences and the desire to protect others have a moderate impact of about $10\%$.
 Finally, the purple bar shows that political leanings have a moderate $12\%$ effect, which we argue is causal in our analysis.

 Omitted from \Cref{fig:3} are a set of demographic, institutional, and geographic factors that are not statistically significant.
 A subject's level of education, religion, and labor force participation are all unrelated to their social distancing decisions.
 Also insignificant are their geographic location (as measured by Federal Region), the number of COVID-19 cases and deaths in their state, and population density.
 Finally, \Cref{fig:3} clearly shows how the partial effect of any given variable is highly heterogeneous across subjects.
 In fact, the range in partial effects from the 25th to 75th percentiles \emph{exceeds} the mean in many cases.